lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_1.md

   - (backend) often a story required more endpoints than expected
   - the database had many errors in the beginning so we wasted a lot of time trying to fix it
   - missunderstandings : when i took the ticket "proposals filter interface" i understood wrongly how it should be implemented so i had to modify it again after my push
+  - in the start phase of the project we haven't a clrea view of the application, so that have cause many problems
 - What lessons did you learn (both positive and negative) in this sprint?
   - bug fixing is painful in terms of respecting the time estimations.
 Often you estimate a certain time for a task, then you spend countless hours in fixing bugs in the code and you go out of time, falling to an underestimation.
   - How to use containers